 - All of his grandparents died from cancer.

-- Is close friends with Adam Boyes, they lived together in Chicago where Jeff Hilbert of DDM asked how they both fit inside their shared apartment in reference to how big the two friends are.
+- Is close friends with Adam Boyes and was his roomate for four years while they worked at Midway Games in Chicago.
+Jeff Hilbert of DDM once asked how they both fit inside their apartment, a reference to how big the two friends are..

 - Made a bet with Ryan Davis on the Gran Turismo 5 release date.
 If the game met its proposed release date of November 2, Vignocchi was to shave "RD" on his chest.
 If he won, he would get a Giant Bomb art treatment of himself.
-Vignocchi was ultimately victorious, and Ryan had the art made up and printed on a blanket.
+Vignocchi was ultimately victorious, and Ryan had the art made up and printed on a blanket and a plate made of China.

 - Does impressions of both Ice T and Marlon Brando.